retorquere/zotero-better-bibtex/README.md

 * sync citekey cleanly without abusing the "extra" field
 * faster journal abbreviator using the [LTWA](http://www.issn.org/services/online-services/access-to-the-ltwa/)

-Submission to Addons.Mozilla.Org is off the table -- AMO moves *much* to slow for my sometimes daily releases.
+BBT has traditionally not been hosted on addons.mozilla.org because the review process involved takes in the order of 10 weeks -- a *little* too slow for my tastes.
+As of Firefox 42, addons.mozilla.org involvement is going to be mandatory, and miserable.
+I'm weighing my options.

 ## Known problems